shrilakshmi-21/Linear-Integrated-Circuit-/Differential_Amplifier.md

   Minimum input swing is given by the formula:
   Vicm(min)=-Vss+Vp+Vgs= 0+0.4+0.6=1V
-  Maximum output swing is given by the formula:
+  Maximum input swing is given by the formula:
   Vicm(max)=vt+Vdd-(I*Rd)/2= 0.497+2-(0.5m*3.6K)/2=1.597V

   This is the transient analysis obtained when the following values were given: